vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 plot window to move the focus of the scroll wheel into the plot, before the scroll wheel events will be applied to the Scale value.)

-Roller balls can typically be used also as a 'middle button' but pushing down on it without rolling it up or down.
+Roller balls can typically be used also as a ‘middle button’ but pushing down on it without rolling it up or down.
 DataSim plots do not make use of events from this middle button.

 Click and release the left mouse button in place and the plot will zoom out to its max setting.
-Click and release the right mouse button in place and the cursor span will be turned off
+Click and release the right mouse button in place and the cursor span will be turned off.

 ##  3. Spectral Settings Sub-tab